sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(index).toBe(1) -->

-I think, the second version is easier to read.
+I think the second version is easier to read.

 One of the most common cases for short names is loops: `i`, `j`, and `k` are one of the most common variable names ever, and used to store loop indexes.
 They are moderately readable in short not nested loops, and only because programmers are so used to seeing them in the code.
-However, in nested loops it’s getting difficult to understand which index belongs to which array:
+However, in nested loops, it’s getting difficult to understand which index belongs to which array:

 <!--
 let calls = 0